hdi-umd/SequenceSummary/README.md

 - **Sequence Synopsis**: Chen, Y., Xu, P., & Ren, L. (2018).
 Sequence Synopsis: Optimize Visual Summary of Temporal Event Data.
 IEEE Transactions on Visualization and Computer Graphics (VAST '17).

-## Acknowledgments

-- Thanks to the original authors of the research papers for their algorithms and insights

 ## Contact